Radio Q&A: 19 August 2012, Question 2

-- The 'Personhood' Movement Is Anti-Life: Why It Matters that Rights Begin at Birth, Not Conception by Ari Armstrong and Diana Hsieh
+- The 'Personhood' Movement Is Anti-Life: Why It Matters that Rights Begin at Birth, Not Conception by Ari Armstrong and Diana Brickell

-- The Objective Standard: The Assault on Abortion Rights Undermines All Our Liberties by Ari Armstrong and Diana Hsieh
+- The Objective Standard: The Assault on Abortion Rights Undermines All Our Liberties by Ari Armstrong and Diana Brickell

 - Wikipedia: Sex-selective Abortion

 - Radio Liberty: China: A Future With A Shortage Of Brides, An Abundance Of Elderly